English Department Faculty

 A former journalist, Dr. Hogue enjoys teaching writing classes, including English Composition, Creative Nonfiction, and several writing-intensive literature classes.

-Assistant Professor, Director of Peer Mentor Program
+Associate Professor, Director of Peer Mentor Program

 Degrees: Ph.D. in Early American Literature and Women's Literature (Purdue University); Master of Arts in English Language and Literature (Purdue University); Bachelor of Arts in English and Political Science (University of Minnesota)